 - CHEAP one-bed flat close to station – £300/pcm

 All of these headlines offer things a tenant might be looking for.
-Families want homes near good schools, students want to live near campus, and young professionals want a low-cost home near public transport links.
+Families want homes near good schools, students want to live near campus, and young professionals want a reasonably priced home near public transport links.

 Write down a list of unique selling points.
 Pick the most desirable and use them in your headline.
 Avoid adding too many extra words.
 Keep it short but eye-catching.

 Don’t forget to include the monthly or weekly rental costs, and whether it includes bills.
-This is usually the main criteria tenants use to sort through property listings.
+This is often the main criteria used to sort through property listings.

 Photos for Your Property Listing